 Parents-to-be are to be given a virtual tour of Hull Women and Children’s Hospital to explain the care they can expect before, during and after the birth of their babies.

-Hull and East Yorkshire Hospitals NHS Trust has produced a video providing an insight into maternity services provided by more than 280 midwives, midwifery assistants and clerical staff.
+Hull University Teaching Hospitals NHS Trust has produced a video providing an insight into maternity services provided by more than 280 midwives, midwifery assistants and clerical staff.

 With around 5,000 babies born each year, the video takes viewers through the pregnancy journey from the moment women walk through the front entrance of the hospital.